ValterKasper/space-app/README.md

 ### Getting started

-- Server for app isn't currently running publicly.
-App should work even without server, when is build with parameter `use_fake_reponse_api=true` in the `gradle.properiets`.
-In this case the response is generated from static JSON from the assets.
+- App can work without the server.
+When app is build with parameter `use_fake_reponse_api=true` in the `gradle.properiets`, a response is generated from static JSON file in the assets.
+- Otherwise, if server is used, number of requests per minute is limited.

 #### Gradle tasks